OneKey-Network/addressability-framework/mvp-spec/model/transmission-request.md

 </td>
 <td>

 List of pairs of one content_id and one transaction_id.
-It is possible to have one content-id (i.e same content) for N transaction_ids (i.e N placements).
+It is possible to have one content_id (i.e same content) for N transaction_ids (i.e N placements).
 In this case, there would be N pairs of 'contents'.

 **Array of**: